 We have incurred losses since our inception and we may continue to incur losses.
-If we fail to generate significant revenue from sales of our products, we may never achieve or sustain profitability.
+If we fail to generate significant revenue from sales of our products and services, we may never achieve or sustain profitability.

-We have incurred losses in each year since our inception in 1998 that have resulted principally from costs incurred in connection with our sales and marketing activities, research and development efforts, manufacturing activities and other general and administrative expenses associated with our operations, and we may continue to incur losses as we continue to invest capital in the sales and marketing of our ClearPoint products, development of our ClearTrace system and growth of our business generally.
+We have incurred losses in each year since our inception in 1998 that have resulted principally from costs incurred in connection with our sales and marketing activities, research and development efforts, manufacturing activities and other general and administrative expenses associated with our operations, and we may continue to incur losses as we continue to invest capital in the sales and marketing of our ClearPoint platform products and services, and growth of our business generally.

-As a result of the numerous risks and uncertainties associated with developing medical devices, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
-Our profitability will depend on revenues from the sale of our products.
+As a result of the numerous risks and uncertainties associated with developing medical devices and with our biologic and drug delivery customers' development of safe and effective drugs, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
+Our profitability will depend on revenues from the sale of our products and services.
 We cannot provide any assurance that we will ever achieve profitability and, even if we achieve profitability, that we will be able to sustain or increase profitability on a quarterly or annual basis.
 Further, because of our relatively limited commercialization history, we have limited insight into the trends that may emerge and affect our business.
 We may make errors in predicting and reacting to relevant business trends, which could harm our business and financial condition.
 Any failure to achieve and maintain profitability would continue to have an adverse effect on our stockholders' equity and working capital and could result in a decline in our stock price or cause us to cease operations.